tylermumford/localstatus/README.md

 * Keep an eye on Git repos
 * and more

 This is a work in progress.
 Consider it version 0.1.
+I'm hoping for lots of feedback and, of course, GitHub stars. 😅

 ## Example (Aspirational)